tj-valuecoders/githubPoc/README.md

 Now we want to create new branch:
 - $ git checkout -b “brnachName”

-If you also want to switch branch from one branch to another branch
+If you also want to switch branch from one branch to another branch:
 - $ git checkout branchName

 If you want to check list of branches you can do with: